TFTUnitsShopUI/TFTUnitsShopTracker/README.md

+TFT Set 2 has released and an API for TFT is now accessible (Not for shop data which is luckily already implemented) so this will be updated shortly.

 Overlay for Teamfight Tactics that keeps track of your purchased units and allows you to mark units that you wish to purchase as a way of building your composition.